 RippleFox is a Chinese cryptocurrency exchange that launched on 1 May 2014.
 China was one of the leading countries in cryptocurrency exchanges up until when the Chinese government issued a ban on certain cryptocurrency services.
-Today, many of the previously bigger exchanges have closed shop.
-Only a few are still actively trading (BTCTrade.im being one of them).
+Today, all of the previously bigger exchanges have closed shop in China.

 US-investors are not listed as prohibited from trading here.
 However, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.